Jump to topic

 Hershey Medical Center is the only medical facility in Pennsylvania to be accredited as both an adult and a pediatric Level 1 trauma center, with 551 licensed beds and 63 associated specialty practices located at 24 clinics in eight central Pennsylvania counties.

-For those interested in research, the 4,500-square-foot Penn State PM and R Research Laboratories include exercise, body composition, locomotor training and gait equipment at the Hershey Center for Applied Research (HCAR), and complement the Penn State Clinical and Translational Science Institute (CTSI), one of only 64 National Institutes of Health-funded infrastructures that promotes and supports clinical/translational research on both the medical as well as State College campuses.
+For those interested in research, the 4,500-square-foot Penn State PM and R Research Laboratories include exercise, body composition, locomotor training and gait equipment at the Hershey Center for Applied Research, and complement the Penn State Clinical and Translational Science Institute, one of 64 National Institutes of Health-funded infrastructures that promotes and supports clinical/translational research in both Hershey and State College, Pa.

-Our program is a three-year advanced program for post-graduate years two though four (PGY-2 to PGY-4).
+The Physical Medicine and Rehabilitation Residency is a three-year advanced program for post-graduate years two though four (PGY-2 to PGY-4).
 The applicant is expected to attend an Accreditation Council for Graduate Medical Education (ACGME)-accredited preliminary year before starting the residency program.
-The program combines both inpatient and outpatient rehabilitation medicine with exposure to the following:
+The program combines both inpatient and outpatient rehabilitation medicine with exposure to a number of topics.

 - Weekly Didactics (Fridays 8:45 to 11:45 a.m.)